TinyDragons101/TinyDragons101/README.md

 ## 👨‍💻 About Me
-- 🏫 I am currently studying IT in VNU - HCMUS</br>
+- 🏫 Currently studying IT in VNU - HCMUS</br>
 - ❤️‍🔥 Interest in Software and Data development
-- 🎮 If you play LOL you can add me: daothienchua #VN2
+-